 - Lecture Textbook- Your etext of Marieb & Hoehn, Human Anatomy & Physiology, 10th edition will be accessed on Canvas automatically.
 More information how to use and download the text information to mobile devices will be during the orientation week.
-Some students may want a written copy of the textbook and it can be ordered at the PRCC bookstore.
-All page numbers for reading assignments and content will be using the Marieb 10th edition of the text. - PRCC Email access and internet access - MasteringAandP- See directions for MasteringAandPinformation under the syllabus page when class begins - eScience Lab kit (access code purchased at PRCC bookstore or online) see directions under the syllabus page when class begins - Human skull model (available at PRCC bookstore and also online- more information will be given by week 2) - ➤ Other lab materials will be needed as the course continues

-MasteringAandP uses Java and FlashPlayer for certain content, so iPad, iPhone users may need to complete certain tasks on a computer that uses an appropriate browser for Flash/Java.
+Some students may want a written copyof the textbook and it can be ordered at the PRCC bookstore.
+All page numbers for reading assignments and content will be using the Marieb 10th edition of the text. - PRCC Email access and internet access - MasteringAandP- See directions for MasteringAandPinformation under the syllabus page when class begins - eScience Lab kit (access code purchased at PRCC bookstore or online) see directions under the syllabus page when the semester begins.
+This will need to be ordered by week 2. - Human skull model (available at PRCC bookstore and also online- more information will be given by week 2) - Other lab materials will be needed as the course continues MasteringAandP uses Java and FlashPlayer for certain content, so iPad, iPhone users may need to complete certain tasks on a computer that uses an appropriate browser for Flash/Java.